 - Do follow all of the court's orders.
 For example, the court might order you stay in the state while your case is ongoing, to show up to all court hearings and/or to refrain from contacting certain individuals.

 - Don't resist arrest.
 This could lead to additional criminal charges.

-Contact us for help protecting your rights and your chances of reaching a positive
+- Once you call our firm, we can provide you with further guidance concerning your criminal matter.
+Contact us for help protecting your rights and your chances of reaching a positive case result!